graspea/Fakturoid-API/README.md

 ## How to use in your project

-Install current version of library as a NuGet package `Altairis.Fakturoid.Client` from the [NuGet Gallery](http://www.nuget.org):

-    install-package Altairis.Fakturoid.Client
+Use this as a library in your project.

 ## What is supported and what is not